haojieji/LoR-lambda-Mon/README.md

 ## How to use？

 Just run **`src/LoRlambda_Mon.m`** on your machine (matlab version R2021b), you will get

-    - 1) the SparseCausalStructure within dataset
+1) the SparseCausalStructure within dataset;

-    - 2) the real-time Monitoring Results (sampling rate, CPU time, NMAE, Precision, Recall, F1-score).
+2) the real-time Monitoring Results (sampling rate, CPU time, NMAE, Precision, Recall, F1-score).

 **`LoRlambda_Mon.m`**
 The core implementation of our adaptive monitoring model, containing all modules from Figure 3 in the paper.
 Executing this script generates: